-How do you check that the people arriving for your event have the right ticket and haven't just printed the same ticket multiple times?
-With UCare, it's easy using your smartphone, first install the UCare app and sign in.
+How do you check that the people arriving for your event have the right ticket and haven’t just printed the same ticket multiple times?
+With UCare, it’s easy using your smartphone; first, install the UCare app and sign in.

-Next, browse to the event and tap the "Check in" option located in the top right, and the event check-in search page will open.
+Next, browse the event and tap the “Check in” option in the top right, and the event check-in search page will open.
 You can search for the person by name, phone, or booking number.

 On your phone, the quickest option is to tap the QR code icon to the right of the search box, then simply point the camera at the QR code on the ticket.